Skip to Content

 Trees and Shrubs

-• Remember to fertilize roses with rose formulated fertilizer.
+Fertilize roses with rose formulated fertilizer.

-• Dead-head roses by cutting back to the first leaf with 5 leaflets.
+Dead-head roses by cutting back to the first leaf with 5 leaflets.
 Avoid overhead irrigation to reduce blackspot on roses.

-• Check for bagworms and control as needed
+Check for bagworms and treat as needed.

-• Mulch around the bases of trees and shrubs to conserve moisture.
+Mulch around the bases of trees and shrubs to conserve moisture.
 Be sure to keep the mulch 3” away from the trunk of the tree.

-• Do not damage tree trunks with mowers and weed whips
+Do not damage tree trunks with mowers and weed whips.

-• Check for spider mite damage on various shrubs
+Check for spider mite damage on shrubs.

-• Clip hedges as needed to maintain shape
+Trim hedges as needed to maintain shape.

 Pruning